 2. Slow Page Load Affects Bounce Rate

 Needless to say, people are getting increasingly impatient to see what they are looking for.
 The average human being’s attention span is less than a goldfish’s attention span of 9 seconds!
-So, the reality is most of your visitors don’t wait more than 2 or 3 seconds for your page load.
+So, the reality is most of your visitors don’t wait more than 2 or 3 seconds for your page to load.

 Fast page load is also a crucial measure in search engine optimization (SEO) practices.
 The performance of your site is crucial, and you should make all possible efforts to optimize the speed.